KSPModdingLibs/KSPCommunityFixes/README.md

 - **[TweakableWheelsAutostrut](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/16)** [KSP 1.8.0 - 1.12.3]<br/>Allow tweaking the autostrut mode of wheels/landing legs.
 Still default to "Heaviest part".<br/><img src="https://github.com/KSPModdingLibs/KSPCommunityFixes/raw/master/Screenshots/TweakableWheelsAutostrut.gif"/>
 - **UIFloatEditNumericInput** [KSP 1.8.0 - 1.12.3]<br/>Allow numeric input ("#" button) in "float edit" PAW items<br/><img src="https://github.com/KSPModdingLibs/KSPCommunityFixes/raw/master/Screenshots/UIFloatEditNumericInput.gif"/>
 - **DisableManeuverTool** [KSP 1.12.0 - 1.12.3]<br/>Allow disabling the stock maneuver tool in the in-game settings menu (it can cause severe lag/stutter, especially with Kopernicus modified systems)
+- **FairingMouseOverPersistence** [KSP 1.8.0 - 1.12.3]<br/>Make the "Fairing Expansion" state persistent when reloading a craft in the editor.

 #### Performance tweaks

 - **SceneLoadSpeedBoost** [KSP 1.8.0 - 1.12.3]<br/>Reduce scene switches loading time with large/modded saves by caching the current save in memory instead of loading it from disk.
 - **OnDemandPartBuoyancy** [KSP 1.8.0 - 1.12.3]<br/>Prevent the part buoyancy integrator from running when not needed.
 Improves performance for large part count vessels while in the SOI of a body that has an ocean (Kerbin, Eve, Laythe...)

-#### Mod API
+#### API and modding tools
 - **MultipleModuleInPartAPI** [KSP 1.8.0 - 1.12.3]<br/>This API allow other plugins to implement PartModules that can exist in multiple occurrence in a single part and won't suffer "module indexing mismatch" persistent data losses following part configuration changes.
 [See documentation on the wiki](https://github.com/KSPModdingLibs/KSPCommunityFixes/wiki/MultipleModuleInPartAPI).
-- **DockingPortLockedEvents** [KSP 1.12.2 - 1.12.3]<br/>Fire GameEvents onRoboticPartLockChanging/onRoboticPartLockChanged respectively before/after calls to ModuleDockingNode.ModifyLocked(), following a modification of the ModuleDockingNode.nodeIsLocked field.
-Disabled by default.
+- **DockingPortLockedEvents** [KSP 1.12.2 - 1.12.3]<br/>Disabled by default, you can enable it with a MM patch.
+Fire GameEvents onRoboticPartLockChanging/onRoboticPartLockChanged respectively before/after calls to ModuleDockingNode.ModifyLocked(), following a modification of the ModuleDockingNode.nodeIsLocked field.
+- **OnSymmetryFieldChanged** [KSP 1.8.0 - 1.12.3]<br/> Change the `UI_Control.onSymmetryFieldChanged` callback to behave identically to the `UI_Control.onFieldChanged` callback :
+  - The callback will only be called when the field value has actually been modified.
+  - The "object" argument will contain the previous field value (instead of the new value).

 ### License

 MIT

 ### Changelog

+##### 1.10.0
+- New bugfix : DockingPortRotationDriftAndFixes.
+This patch contain several docking port fixes, and supersede the DockingPortLocking and DockingPortDrift patches, those patches have been removed.
+- New bugfix : PackedPartsRotation.
+This patch is a generalization of a fix previously implemented in RoboticsDrift, and now cover all occurences of that issue.
+- New QoL patch : FairingMouseOverPersistence (suggested by forum user @dok_377)
+- New mod API iptional patch : OnSymmetryFieldChanged (thanks to @DRVeyl)
+- PartStartStability : fixed the patch causing an `ArgumentOutOfRangeException` on scene/vessel load in `FlightIntegrator.Update()`.
+As a side effect, this patch now make the FI first "valid" execution deterministic (will always be on the fourth `FixedUpdate()` cycle).
+- RoboticsDrift : fixed incorrect handling when a robotic part is the vessel root part
+- Prevent some patches failing with a `ReflectionTypeLoadException` when another plugin assembly fail to load (ex : the Sandcastle/EL integration assembly)

 ##### 1.9.1
 - RoboticsDrift : fixed (harmless) `[RoboticsDrift] Servo info not found...` log spam when toggling the locked state of a robotic part in the editor